AndreNijman/EmuRust/README.md

 - `--interactive` opens the SDL2 window and streams frames in real time.
 - `--limit-fps` enables vsync (~60 FPS).
 Omit it to run as fast as possible.
 - `--scale` resizes the window (`1`, `2`, `4`, `8`, …).
 Use `--scale 1` for native 160×144 output.
-- `--ai` enables the experimental AI controller pipeline (currently a stub) so future learning agents can drive input programmatically.
+- `--ai` enables the experimental AI controller pipeline (currently a stub).
+When active, the emulator begins capturing Game Boy Tetris RAM (playfield, level, lines, next piece) each frame and logging summary stats so future learning agents can act on the state.
 - Audio is streamed automatically through SDL2, so if your system audio is configured you should hear the ROM immediately.